wessberg/rollup-plugin-ts/README.md

 #### Okay, then why wouldn't you use just babel?

-Babel has recently received support for [parsing and transforming TypeScript](https://babeljs.io/docs/en/babel-plugin-transform-typescript).
-It would be intriguing to just use Babel for everything.
-However, there are significant caveats:
+Babel has support for [parsing and transforming TypeScript](https://babeljs.io/docs/en/babel-plugin-transform-typescript).
+While Babel can be used for everything, there are some caveats:

 The Babel compiler works on a file-by-file basis, meaning it is simple to use and reason about, whereas the TypeScript compiler works with _Programs_, or in other words sets of related _SourceFiles_.
 This gives TypeScript the advantage over Babel that it has a greater understanding of your codebase in general and can understand your types across files.
-In the context of this plugin, this enables TypeScript to do things that you simply wouldn't be able to do with the TypeScript plugin for Babel:

-1. Emit TypeScript diagnostics
-2. Emit TypeScript declaration (`.d.ts`) files and TypeScript declaration map (`.d.ts.map`) files.
-3. Remove type-only imports that wouldn't otherwise be transformed by Rollup and would lead to issues like [this one](https://github.com/rollup/rollup-plugin-typescript/issues/28)
-4. Use `const enums` and all other files that will require type information.

 #### When combined with Babel, what does TypeScript do, and what does Babel do?

-First, TypeScript will be used for:

-1. Reporting diagnostics.
+When you use Babel as a transpiler in its default configuration, the TypeScript Compiler will have the responsibility of:

+- Emitting TypeScript diagnostics
-2. Emitting TypeScript declaration (`.d.ts`) files and TypeScript declaration map (`.d.ts.map`) files.
+- Emitting TypeScript declaration (`.d.ts`) files and TypeScript declaration map (`.d.ts.map`) files.

+Babel will then purely perform syntax transformations based on your configuration.

+You can also opt in to using the TypeScript compiler to remove TypeScript specific syntax from your code when combined with babel.
+This grants you the power to combine the strengths of the TypeScript compiler, which understands the structure of your codebase, with the flexibility and plugin ecosystem of Babel.

+Please read [this section](#mixing-transpilers) for details on how you can mix transpilers to achieve that.
+In such a setup, TypeScript is also responsible for:

-3. Removing TypeScript-specific features such as types, type-only imports, enums, and TypeScript decorators.
+- Removing TypeScript-specific features such as types, type-only imports, enums, and TypeScript decorators.
+- Other TypeScript features that may require understanding the relationship between your files.

 Babel will then be used for all other syntax transformation from then on, depending on the combination of default, provided, and forced presets and plugins.